 In 2014, New York State passed the Compassionate Care Act to create a program to safely and effectively provide medical cannabis to eligible state residents.
 In 2016, the New York State Medical Cannabis Program (NYSMCP) was implemented (see Box 1, below).
-Through the NYSMCP, the NYSDOH identifies the medical conditions that qualify patients for medical cannabis treatment in New York State (see New York State).
+Through the NYSMCP, the NYSDOH identifies the medical conditions that qualify patients for medical cannabis treatment in New York State (see Box 2: Current Indications for Medical Cannabis Certification in New York State).
 Trained, registered care providers evaluate patients to determine eligibility for medical cannabis treatment.
 If eligible, patients are certified and register online to receive a registry identification card that allows them to purchase medical cannabis from a registered dispensary.
 As of February 2022, more than 124,000 patients have been certified, and more than 3,500 clinicians have registered as medical cannabis providers in New York State.
 The Public List of Consenting Medical Cannabis Program Practitioners provides registered care providers' names, locations, and contact information.